What is a denial? A denial means Molina Healthcare is

 disputed healthcare service, you can ask for a State Fair Hearing.
 This means

-that Texas Medicaid will provide for an external review outside Molina
+the Texas Health and Human Services Commission (HHSC) will provide for an external review outside Molina

 Healthcare to review all the facts in your case and make a decision.
 We will